ConnectedLib/connectedlib10/modules/programming/section-3-5.md

 <hr/>

-<a name="fn1" href="#1">1</a>: Koke, Judy, and Lynn Dierking.
-Museums and Libraries Engaging America’s Youth: Final Report of a Study of IMLS Youth Programs, 1998-2003.
-Washington, DC: Institute of Museum and Library Services, 2007.
+<a name="fn1" href="#1">1</a>: _Museums and Libraries Engaging America’s Youth: Final Report of a Study of IMLS Youth Programs, 1998-2003_, by Judy Koke and Lynn Dierking.
+IMLS, 2007.

-<a name="fn2" href="#2">2</a>: Velasquez, Jennifer, and YALSA, 2016.
-[Teen Programming Development: Making It About the Teens from Start to Finish](https://www.youtube.com/watch?v=A6pO_M_8hLM).
+<a name="fn2" href="#2">2</a>: [Teen Programming Development: Making It About the Teens from Start to Finish](https://www.youtube.com/watch?v=A6pO_M_8hLM), by Jennifer Velasquez.
+YALSA, 2016.

-<a name="fn3" href="#3">3</a>: Matthias, Cynthia, and Christy Mulligan.
-“Hennepin County Library’s Teen Tech Squad: Youth Leadership and Technology Free-for-All.”
-Young Adult Library Services 2010, no. Winter (2010): 13–16.
+<a name="fn3" href="#3">3</a>: “Hennepin County Library’s Teen Tech Squad: Youth Leadership and Technology Free-for-All,” by Cynthia Matthias and Christy Mulligan. _Young Adult Library Services_ 2010(Winter), p.
+13–16.